Undack/ir2mqtt/README.md

 # ir2MQTT

 IR2MQTT is a custom firmware for **generic BK7231N-QFN32 Tuya IR devices**, enabling direct **IR input and output** communication with **Home Assistant** via **MQTT**.
-This allows control of IR appliances and enables existing IR remotes to interact with smart home devices—functionality most Tuya IR hubs lack.
+This allows control of IR appliances which many projects can do, but also enables existing IR remotes to interact with smart home devices—functionality most IR hubs lack, Finally, the project will automatically enroll codes into home assistant, making deployment easy.

 ## Features